(And with no prior event planning experience whatsoever!)

 Where did the food come from?

-We found everything we needed at local Austin grocery stores and restaurants.
+We found everything we needed (package-free) at local Austin grocery stores and restaurants.
 Since we didn’t have a food budget, we asked for donations.

 (If we had a food budget, getting things package-free would have been even easier.)